 The Drimpair data file identifies each driver impairment (as a separate record).
 It contains the data elements CASENUM, PSU, PSUSTRAT, STRATUM, REGION, WEIGHT, PJ, and VEH_NO, which are described in the beginning of the Data Element Definitions and Codes section.
 The data file also contains DRIMPAIR which is described below.

 CASENUM, VEH_NO, and DRIMPAIR are the unique identifiers for each record.
 CASENUM and VEH_NO should be used to merge the Drimpair data file with drivers from the Vehicle data file.

 The Drimpair and Nmimpair data files replaced the Impair data file in 2011.
-The element and attribute history provided here includes the original Impair data file which ran from 2002 to 2010.
+The Impair data file ran from 2002 to 2010 and its element and attribute history is also provided below.